-The following conduct is unacceptable in the Seminary community and is subject to disciplinary action:
+The following are provided as examples of conduct which are unacceptable in the Seminary community and subject to disciplinary action:

 - a.
-Academic misconduct such as plagiarism or cheating - b.
-Use or possession of beverage alcohol or illegal drugs on Seminary property - c.
-Homosexual behavior or heterosexual misconduct - d.
-Intentional and flagrant neglect of financial obligations - e.
-Giving false information or altering records - f.
-Theft or abuse of personal or Seminary property - g.
-Neglect, disregard or breach of established Seminary policies regarding the use of the Library (as stated in The Library Handbook or other written Library policies), or housing (as stated in written dormitory regulations and housing lease agreements), or other Seminary facilities. - 4.
+Academic misconduct such as plagiarism, cheating, or making false representations. - b.
+Use or possession of beverage alcohol, illegal drugs or other controlled substances on Seminary property. - c.
+Homosexual behavior or heterosexual misconduct. - d.
+Intentional and flagrant neglect of personal financial obligations. - e.
+Giving false information or altering records. - f.
+Theft or intentional abuse and/or destruction of personal or Seminary property. - g.
+Neglect, disregard or breach of established Seminary policies which govern the use of any seminary properties or facilities including but not limited to housing, the library, and recreation facilities. - h.
+Behavior (verbal, physical, emotional) which is intentionally demeaning, harassing, or abusive of another person. - 4.
 The intention of the Appeals Council and the Judicial Committee is to make all of its discipline transactions with students occasions for learning, personal growth, and professional development.
-The welfare of the student as well as the welfare of the Seminary community will always be prime concerns. - 5.
+The rights and welfare of the student and of the Seminary community will always be prime concerns. - 5.
 Students involved in civil infractions are accountable to civil authorities, but may also be subject to discipline by the Seminary. - 6.
 Prompt and decisive action is required in cases which involve disciplinary procedures.
-Therefore, the President may issue at once an automatic suspension to a student charged with an offense pending a full investigation of the matter and referral for due process.
+Therefore, the President may issue at once an automatic suspension to a student charged with an offense pending a full investigation of the matter and referal for due process.